Hajir

 2. Payroll Simplification

 Processing of payrolls may also be complicated with various forms of employment.
-Payroll management with HajirHR is a simple task because it takes into consideration salaries, payments to freelancers, and tax deductions and necessary compliance.
+However, HajirHR simplifies payroll by managing salaries, freelancer payments, and compliance in one system because it takes into consideration salaries, payments to freelancers, and tax deductions and necessary compliance.

 3. Workforce Insights

-HajirHR offers real-time reports of full-time employees.
+Likewise, HajirHR provides real-time reports for full-time employees.
 Project progress and task completion can be monitored by using the standup and prosper feature, as in the case of freelancers.
 Freelancers can also be updated/notified in real time regarding any changes.
 This assists the HR managers in making sound decisions, using resources more efficiently, and ensuring overall workforce satisfaction.

 Best Practices for HR Policies in Mixed Workforce